Nikon D7100 vs Panasonic TZ200

 - More modern: Reflects 4 years and 11 months of technical progress since the D7100 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D7100 emerges as the winner of the contest (15 : 13 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D7100 comes out slightly ahead of the TZ200 (15 : 14 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D7100 and the Panasonic TZ200 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.